Contents

 The graham crackers are not cooked with the s’mores dip because when you are outside making s’mores by the fire, they aren’t cooked either.
 I loved the idea of the graham crackers being used to pick up the dip and it worked fantastically.
 You just have to watch out for people who may be tempted to double dip, it’s hard not to!

+When we make s’mores over the campfire, it’s tough to let her get involved while also keeping her away from the hot, dangerous fire.
+There isn’t a marshmallow stick long enough to make me feel okay about her making her own s’mores.
 What if the stick catches fire?
 What if she tries to get closer to the flames?
 Could the scalding hot marshmallow drips on her tiny hands…, how can s’mores can be so dangerous and so amazing at the same time?!

 Simple S’mores Recipe for Everyone